pandrr/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

     device.queue.submit([commandBuffer]);
 ```

-Because as you can see above, the `device.queue.xxx` functions happen on
+Because, as you can see above, the `device.queue.xxx` functions happen on
-a "queue" but the `pass.xxx` functions just encode a command in the the command buffer.
-When we actually called `submit` with our command buffer,
+a "queue" but the `pass.xxx` functions just encode a command in the the command buffer.\
+When we actually call `submit` with our command buffer,
 the only thing in our buffer would be the last values we wrote.

 We could change it to this